yucodev/archie_bot/README.md

 ### License
 This bot is licensed under the MIT License.
 Please, read the conditions in LICENSE file (https://github.com/cibathleticsdev/archie_bot/blob/master/LICENSE)
 ### Bot version
-This is the latest version: v2.0.1 (stable)
+This is the latest version: v2.0.2

 ## Commands
 #### Conversation (without symbol)